Learn how to make dog stuff using our free instructions.

 We aim to:

-Although there's no charge for most of the instructions for how to make dog stuff, we do have a few specially engineered dog plans which are available for purchase at a relatively low cost.
+Although there's no charge for most of the instructions for how to make our dog products, we do have a few specially engineered dog plans for wheelchairs and ramps, which are available for purchase at a relatively low cost.

 Good ideas that are shorter are incorporated into existing pages, with credit given to you.